KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Introduction

-We start from experiments of applying classic logit-based distillation\cite{chen2017learning} to DETR, which unfortunately leads to degradation of student performance.
+We start from experiments of applying classic logit-based distillation\cite{chen2017learning} to DETR to investigate the key point in DETR distillation.
 With these experiments, we observe that the critical challenge lies in the different formulations of DETR and classic detectors.
 Compared with classic detectors, the set-prediction formulation of DETR naturally contains fewer consistent distillation points.
 We use distillation points to denote the corresponding input of the prediction for mimicking in knowledge distillation, and the sufficiency and consistency of distillation points form the foundation of knowledge distillation.
 Specifically, abundant distillation points which are kept consistent between teacher and student models are essential for effective distillation.
-As shown in Fig \ref{classic}, classic detectors make predictions for a set of region proposals generated from the sliding window locations on the images with handcraft scales.
+As shown in Figure \ref{classic}, classic detectors make predictions for a set of region proposals generated from the sliding window locations on the images with handcraft scales.
 This pattern naturally ensures a strict spatial correspondence between the large number of proposals made by teacher and student models, even for those negative ones with low confidence, thus providing a sufficient number of consistent distillation points for mimicking.
-In DETR, as is shown in Fig \ref{detr}, the distillation points actually consist of both image and object queries.
+In DETR, as is shown in Figure \ref{detr}, the distillation points actually consist of both image and object queries.
 However, the object queries from teacher and student models are egocentric and even differ in number, thus lacking definite correspondence, especially those redundant negative queries in bipartite matching.
 As the distillation points in DETR are inconsistent and insufficient, the predictions acquired from teacher are not reliable or informative for student to mimic.